michel4j/epr-clocked/README.md

 The analysis program does not take any inputs.
 Instead it expects to find two files named `Alice.npy.gz` and `Bob.npy.gz`.
 It prints some
 Statistics.

-Of course anyone is free to write their own analysis program. **Note however, that you can not avoid matching since, a few of the particles do not have counterparts and there is no way to know which ones without a matching algorithm.** To convert .npy.gz files to text, use the following commands:
+Of course anyone is free to write their own analysis program.

+To convert .npy.gz files to text, use the following commands:

         python
         >>> import numpy